2. First steps at the single-desk contact point for asylum application (GUDA: prefecture and OFII)

 - If your fingerprints are stored in a Eurodac file, or if the police prefecture finds another indication of your passage through another European country, you will be transferred to the “Dublin” procedure (factsheet no. 3).

-- If the prefecture does not find any proof that you have traveled through another country of the European Union, you can apply for asylum in France.
+- If the prefecture does not find proof that you have entered the European Union through another country, or that you have applied for asylum in another EU country, you will be able to apply for asylum in France.

-Note: before your appointment at the prefecture, you cannot find out if you are registered in a Eurodac file or not.
-The countries that you have traveled through (Italy, Hungary, etc.) and in which you have gone through screening may not have recorded your fingerprints in the file.
+Note:before your appointment at the prefecture, you cannot find out whether you are registered in a Eurodac file or not.
+Though this is becoming more and more uncommon, the countries that you have traveled through (Italy, Hungary, etc.) and in which you have gone through screening may not have recorded your fingerprints in the file.

 Some police prefectures refuse to register asylum requests if your fingerprints are unreadable, but this is illegal.
 In that case, you have to contact an association or a lawyer to contest this kind of practice.